MLeongQA/DevOpsFundamentalProject/README.md

 If I have sufficient time in the project, then I will implement further features on to the ER chart, and possibly another table.

+### Analysis of Testing

+I've decided to use a series of Unit tests and integration tests for my application.
+Trello was used to keep track of functionality that required unit/integration tests, to ensure that I reached 100% coverage for my application.
+More information on each specific testing can be found below.

 ### CI Pipeline

 ![CI Pipeline Diagram](https://i.imgur.com/kUqBXb6.png)